jimTheSTEAMClown/HighSchoolCourses/README.md

   - Multiplexer, Decoders, Encoders, Adding, Accumulating, & Counting

 ## ✨ Digital Logic - 555 Timer (Kinda Digital, Kinda Analog)
-This is a Module about focused on 555 timers and how they generate Pulse, Astable, Monostable, Bistable (flip-flop) and Schmitt trigger (inverter) mode.
+**(Target release: Nov 2023-Feb 2024)**  This is a Module about focused on 555 timers and how they generate Pulse, Astable, Monostable, Bistable (flip-flop) and Schmitt trigger (inverter) mode.

   **Modules deliverables will include:** (about 2 hours of 30 min Lectures & 4+ hours of Lab & Assessment activities)
   - **Google Docs:** Slide Presentation 📰, Lesson Tutorial 🖼️, Resources ✨